pablo-chacon/UrbanOS-POC/README.md

 # UrbanOS-PoC

 UrbanOS-PoC is a **Proof of Concept** built on the [Sovereign, Self-Healing AI Architecture](https://github.com/pablo-chacon/Sovereign-Self-Healing-AI/blob/main/README.md).

+---

+*“Transit isn’t just supply.
+It’s supply + human behavior.
+UrbanOS is the first system that optimizes the human side in real time, without stress or coercion.”*
+— *Emil Karlsson, Creator of UrbanOS and Sovereign, Self-Healing AI*

+---

 It is **sovereign** because:
 - Hardware agnostic: runs on commodity CPUs, containers, and cloud/on-prem equally well.